Arthur English: Personal life

 Following the death of his wife Ivy (1919–75), English began to drink.
-In 1977, English married a young dancer, Teresa Mann (born 1955), whom he met while they were performing in a pantomime together at Wimbledon, and in 1981, the couple had a daughter – Clare-Louise English, the partially deaf actress who runs the Hot Coals Theatre, which specialises in plays for the deaf.
-The performers John Inman and Jack Douglas were the child's godparents.
+On 27 August 1977, English married a young dancer, Teresa Mann (born 1955), whom he met while they were performing in a pantomime together at Wimbledon, and in 1981, the couple had a daughter – Clare-Louise English, the deaf actress director and writer who lost her hearing in her teenage years, founded Hot Coals Productions, a Production company working the theatre film and TV that specialises in creating accessible content.
+The performers John Inman and Jack Douglas were her godparents.
 The couple separated in 1986, and the marriage was dissolved in 1987.
-The last four years of his life were spent in Devereux House, a care home in Farnborough.
+The last four years of his life were spent in Devereux House, a care home in Farnborough where he liked to play draughts and bred canaries.

 Arthur English died in 1995 at Frimley Park Hospital in Surrey as a result of complications from emphysema.
-After a funeral service at St Michael's church at which fellow Water Rat Jimmy Perry read the oration his body was cremated at the Park Crematorium in Aldershot where his ashes were later interred in a plot with those of his first wife.
+After a funeral service at St Michael's church at which fellow Water Rat Jimmy Perry read the oration, his body was cremated at the Park Crematorium in Aldershot where his ashes were later interred in a plot with those of his first wife.